Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 2+ Ranger

 You are an expert at navigating the labyrinthine Citadel Cities as well as the wilds.

-You gain Proficiency in Acrobatics and Sleight of Hand.
+***Proficiency.*** You gain Proficiency in Acrobatics and Sleight of Hand.

+***Thieve's Cant.*** You learn the Thieve's Cant language.

 ---